aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to XLSB" h2="Export MHTML File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert MHTML files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for .NET.

+The first step is to export the MHTML file to XLSX.
+This can be achieved by using Aspose.PDF for .NET, a powerful PDF manipulation API that enables developers to create, edit, convert and print PDF documents from within their .NET applications.
+Aspose.PDF for .NET also allows developers to export MHTML to XLSX, making it the perfect choice for this task.

+The second step is to convert the XLSX file to XLSB.
+This can be done by using Aspose.Cells for .NET, a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets from within their .NET applications.
+Aspose.Cells for .NET also allows developers to convert XLSX to XLSB, making it the ideal choice for this task.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+In conclusion, Aspose.Total for .NET makes it easy to convert MHTML files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+By using Aspose.PDF for .NET to export MHTML to XLSX, and Aspose.Cells for .NET to convert XLSX to XLSB, developers can quickly and easily complete the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}